Different Ways To Generate A Strong Password In Linux

 For more details, check the man pages.

 GPG (GnuPG or GNU Privacy Guard), is free command-line program and replacement of Symantec’s PGP cryptographic software.
-It is available for Unix-like operating systems, Microsoft Windows and Android versions.

 To generate a random and strong password with length of 14 characters using GPG, run the following command from the Terminal: